johnwargo/firebase-functions-deploy-helper/readme.md

 ffdh -b 4
 ```

-This tells the deployment helper that you want to deploy in 4 batches and to deploy the first batch (when you omit the batch number [`-bn`], the helper assumes you want to deploy the first batch).
+This tells the deployment helper that you want to deploy in 4 batches and to deploy the first batch (when you omit the batch number [`-bn`], the helper assumes you want to deploy the first batch, so it sets -bn to 1).
 The helper figures out how many functions to deploy in each batch, then gets to work.
-It doesn't do anything to deploy functions evenly across batches, so depending on the number of functions in your project, the last batch could be pretty small.
+It doesn't do anything to deploy functions evenly across batches, so depending on the number of functions in your project, the last batch could be rather small.

 You can also accomplish the same thing using the following command: